GSA/ficam-pacs/pages/pacs_glossary.md

 ### Credential

 A collection of information about a person, attested to by an issuing authority.
-A credential is a data object (e.g., a certificate) that can be used to authenticate the credential-holder.
-One or more data object credentials may be stored on the same physical memory device (e.g., a PIV card).
+A credential is a data object, such as a certificate, that can be used to authenticate the credential-holder.
+One or more data object credentials may be stored on the same physical memory device, such as a PIV card.

 ### Credential Validation

+The process of determining if a credential is valid, which can include the following requirements:
+* The credential was legitimately issued.
+* The credential's activation date has been reached.
+* The credential has not expired.
-The process of determining if a credential is valid, i.e., it was legitimately issued, its activation date has been reached, it has not expired, it has not been tampered with, and it has not been suspended or revoked by the issuing authority.
+* The credential has not been tampered with.
+* The credential has not been suspended or revoked by the issuing authority.

 ### Certificate Revocation List